Super closeup of the top four rows of floating bookshelves and the top part of the tv

 So next we installed the second shelf lining up right below the first.
 This was our opportunity to refine how we worked out the measurements to get the shelves exactly as we wanted them.

-NOTE: Those wall anchors we started with shown here, were not doing as well as we hoped.
+NOTE: Those wall anchors we started with, shown above, were NOT doing as well as we hoped.
 So we switched to a different wall anchor system that worked much better for us and these walls.
+These are the drywall anchors we recommend.

 Neutral Wall the top five rows of Floating bookshelves installed.
 Three squares of paint samples are painted down low where the cabinets will cover it.

 Phew, working slowly we have the thirteen hardest shelves installed.
-Six smaller ones left to go!
+Night has fallen with six smaller ones left to go!

 Those blue swatches?
 Sample colors of paint for the cabinets to be floating there.